kellpossible/cargo-i18n/README.md

 # supported.
 extract_to_parent = true

+# (Optional) If a subcrate has extract_to_parent set to true, then merge the
+# output pot file of that subcrate into this crate's pot file.
+collate_extracted_subcrates = true

 # (Optional) Whether or not to perform string extraction using the `xtr` tool.
 xtr = true